AEllisNOLA/Notes_App-Node/README.md

 To remove a note: ```node app.js remove --title="This is the title of my note"```

 Title is required.
 If title is not found on your notes batch, nothing will be removed and an error message will occur.

+## List Notes
+To list all notes by title: ```node app.js list```

+If there are no notes, an error message will appear.
+Otherwise, the title of all notes will be listed.